-Median gross household income in almost half of all Kilwinning postcodes (45%) falls below the North Ayrshire median of £24K
+Median gross household income in almost half of all Kilwinning postcodes (45%) falls below the North Ayrshire median of £24K of Arran in 2016 - 3.4% of the total North Ayrshire population

 Access to services

 The Kilwinning locality's median household income to median house price ratio in 2016 was 3.12.
 This made Kilwinning the most affordable locality housing market in 2016.